mhpixxio/grpcbenchmarking/readme.txt

   -loops int
         number of repeated messages for small data before time measurement and taking average.
 Gives a more accurate result (default 10)
   -only_size_measurement
-        if true, skips the time measurments -random_data_measurement
+        if true, skips the time measurments (default false) -random_data_measurement
         if false, skips the random data measurements (default true) -runs int